dvollrath/StudyGuide/intro/know.md

 {: .important }
 > The *level* of productivity depends, in part, on the scale of the economy.
 Countries that have larger markets and bigger pools of innovators have higher productivity.
 Those markets and pools may extend beyond their borders due to trade, immigration, historical ties, etc.

 This is the power of non-rivalry.
 That Japanese-Nigerian place can exist because using Japanese or Nigerian recipes here doesn't limit the ability of anyone in Japan or Nigeria to use the same recipes.
+Belgium is a small country with a high GDP per capita because they can share ideas and products easiliy with the European Union as well as with the US, Japan, and others.
+North Korea is a small country with a low GDP per capita in part because they limit themselves to only the ideas and products that they have locally.

 {: .important }
 > Firms and individuals will only innovate if they can earn some rewards from those innovations, at least enough to cover the fixed cost from doing research and development.
 For them to earn those rewards they have to sell products of those innovations at a price higher than marginal cost.
 Charging prices higher than marginal cost implies *some* level of *imperfect competition*.
 Long run growth in productivity and GDP per capita depends on there being imperfect competition.